-In machine learning classification, examples of text and the expected categories (AKA training data) are used to train a classification model.
-This model learns from the training data to recognize patterns in order to make a classification into the categories you define.
+In machine learning classification, examples of text and the expected categories (AKA training data) are used to train an NLP topic classification model.
+This model learns from the training data (with the help of natural language processing) to recognize patterns and classify the text into the categories you define.

-As a first, training data has to be transformed into something a machine can understand, that is, vectors (i.e. lists of numbers which encode information).
+First, training data has to be transformed into something a machine can understand, that is, vectors (i.e. lists of numbers which encode information).
 By using vectors, the model can extract relevant pieces of information (features) which will help it learn from the training data and make predictions.
 There are different methods to achieve this, but one of the most used is known as the bag of words vectorization.
-You can learn more about vectorization here.
+Learn more about text vectorization

 Once the training data is transformed into vectors, they are fed to an algorithm which uses them to produce a model that is able to classify the texts to come:

-For making new predictions, the trained model transforms an incoming text into a vector, extract its relevant features, and makes a prediction:
+For making new predictions, the trained model transforms an incoming text into a vector, extracts its relevant features, and makes a prediction:

 The following are broad-stroke overviews of machine learning algorithms that can be used for topic classification.
-For a more in-depth explanation of each one, check out the linked articles.
+For a more in-depth explanation of each, check out the linked articles.

-Naive Bayes is a family of simple algorithms that usually give great results for small amounts of data and limited computational resources.
-The most popular member of the family is probably Multinomial Naive Bayes (MNB), and it's one of the algorithms that we use here at MonkeyLearn.
+Naive Bayes is a family of simple algorithms that usually give great results from small amounts of training data and limited computational resources.
+The most popular member of the family is probably Multinomial Naive Bayes (MNB), and it's one of the algorithms that MonkeyLearn uses.

-Support Vector Machines (popularly known as SVM) is a tad more complex in its workings than Naive Bayes, but it's still based on a simple idea.
-It usually gives better results than MNB for topic classification problems but could be quite computationally intensive.
-However, it's possible to get training times similar to those of an MNB classifier with optimization by feature selection in addition to running an optimized linear kernel such as scikit-learn's LinearSVC.
+Although based on a simple idea, Support Vector Machines (SVM) is more complex than Naive Bayes, so it requires more computational power, but it usually gives better.
+However, it's possible to get training times similar to those of an MNB classifier with optimization by feature selection, in addition to running an optimized linear kernel such as scikit-learn's LinearSVC.

 The basic idea for SVM is, once all the texts are vectorized (so they are points in mathematical space), to find the best line (in higher dimensional space called a hyperplane) that separates these vectors into the desired topics.
 Then, when a new text comes in, vectorize it and take a look at which side of the line it ends up: that's the output topic.

 Deep learning is actually a catch-all term for a family of algorithms loosely inspired by the way human neurons work.
-Although the ideas behind Neural Networks are pretty old (as in, they originate in the 1950s), these algorithms have seen a great resurgence in recent years thanks to the decline of computing costs, the increase of computing power and the vast availability of data.
+Although the ideas behind artificial neural networks originate in the 1950s, these algorithms have seen a great resurgence in recent years thanks to the decline of computing costs, the increase of computing power, and the availability of huge amounts of data.